-Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they become due.
-The Company manages this risk by budgeting and forecasting cash requirements for its operations and exploration activities to ensure there is sufficient liquidity to meet the obligations.
+Liquidity risk is the risk that the Company's financial assets will be insufficient in meeting its financial obligations as they become due.
+The Company manages this risk by forecasting cash flows from operations and anticipated investing and financing activities to ensure there is sufficient liquidity to meet the obligations.
+As at June 30, 2023, the Company had cash equivalents of \$250,773 and current liabilities of \$146,314.